Atlas-OS/Atlas/README.md

 - Boot Configuration Optimization
 - Optimized Process Scheduling

 ## Disclaimer
-By downloading, modifying, and utilizing any of these images, you agree to [Microsoft's Terms.](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm) None of these images are activated, you **must** use a genuine key.
+By downloading, modifying, and utilizing any of these images, you agree to [Microsoft's Terms.](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm) None of these images are pre-activated, you **must** use a genuine key.